-Currently, there are about 400 dog breeds in the World.
-Many dog breeds have disappeared over time, but new, different breeds have taken their place.
+There are over 300 dog breeds in the World, with the American kennel club recognizing 190.
+Many dog breeds have disappeared over time, but new, different species have taken their place.
 New kinds of dogs are due to the desire for something more perfect than what came before.
 In this article, we look at why there are so many breeds of dogs.

 Dog breeds beginning with:

 There are over 300 types of dogs, and the evolution of dogs has allowed individuals to differ in color, coat type, body structure and size, and weight.
 By comparison, there are only about 30 species of cat.

 Dogs are descended from wolves, and their domestication began over 15,000 years ago.
 This process of evolution has resulted in a wide variety of breeds, each with its unique traits and characteristics.
 Over the centuries, breeders carefully selected these breeds to produce specific desired results.
 Many people forget that dogs were originally bred purely for different uses.

 Dogs come in many colors, including cream, gray, gold, red, liver, blue, brown, black, tan, and many more.
 Many dogs also come in combinations of these colors.

 The colors of dogs come in a wide variety.
 From traditional black, white, and brown to more exotic colors like blue, red, and yellow.
 Each dog has unique characteristics that make it special.
 Black is often associated with strength, while white can represent peace and serenity.
 Brown is the most common color among canines and is seen as a sign of loyalty and dependability.